danyiandras/ticketstream/README.md

   * Select a theater
   * See available seats (e.g., a1, a2, a3) for the selected theater & movie.
   * You can assume that all theaters have 20 seats capacity.
   * Book one or more of the available seats.
-Service should be able to handlemultiple requests simultaneously (no over-bookings)
+Service should be able to handle multiple requests simultaneously (no over-bookings)

 ## EXPECTATIONS:
   * Clean, well-documented source code.